 2008 saw Tom return to a Honda Civic, this time with Team Dynamics.
 Driving a sub-par car, Tom achieved numerous podiums and topped the season off with a win at Brands Hatch, a circuit where to this day, he holds the record for the fastest single lap around the track.

 In 2009/10 Tom drove for the independent Team Aon in the Ford Focus, securing 3 wins, 7 podiums and 4 poles on the way to becoming the Independent Driver Champion in 2010 and helping the team to take the Independent Team Title that same year.

-In 2011 he top and tailed the season with wins as Team Aon looked to develop the car in preparation for stepping up to the World Touring Car Series in 2012.
-After over 10 years as a professional driver, Chilton looks ahead to 2013 with great positivity, driving alongside racing legend Yvan Muller at the very top of motorsport in the FIA 2013 World Touring Car Championship.
+In 2011 he top and tailed the season with wins as Team Aon looked to develop the car in preparation for stepping up to the World Touring Car Series in 2012 after over 10 years as a professional racing driver.

 Ever wanted to go full power around one of the UK’s most well-known circuits?

 Now is your chance to join me, Tom Chilton for some full powered laps around Brands Hatch in my 630bhp Nissan Skyline.